ahdis/chmed/input/pagecontent/dosage.md

 The model of dosages between CHMED23A and the CHMED (FHIR version) differ sligthly due to the FHIR dosage model.
-This has an effect on how to map the different attributes form CHMED23A to CHMED.
+This has an effect on how to map the different attributes from CHMED23A to CHMED.

 ### Posology and Dosage